agh-glk/fcs/docs/source/server/web_interface.rst

       Returns server's address with its port.

-      :return: Server's address with its port in the following format: address:port
+      :return: Server's address with its port in the following format: *address:port*.
       :rtype: string

    .. py:method:: stop()